abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model/Kayo/Kayo Viewing History Data Model.md

 Since DynamoDB limits the number of Local Secondary Indexes (LSI)  on a table, we will restrict them to the below fields:
 - `path.hierarchy`
 - `path.sport`

+### Limiting Factors
+#### Data Storage:
+- DynamoDB's limit on the size of each record is 400KB.
+-
+- GSIs are limited to 20 per table.
+- Usage of LSIs on a table imposes a 10 GB size limit per partition key value.

+- Data Retrieval:
+	- Scans & Queries are restricted to fetch 1 MB in a single request.
+Requires pagination if data is not present in the first request's response by using (`NextPageToken` = `LastEvaluatedKey`) in the subsequent request.
+- Partition Throughput:
+	- Each partition has its own throughput limit, it is set to 3,000 [RCUs (Read Capacity Units)](https://dynobase.dev/dynamodb-pricing-calculator/) and 1,000 [WCUs (Write Capacity Units)](https://dynobase.dev/dynamodb-pricing-calculator/) _per second_.
+This would allow you to read 12MB of strongly-consistent data or 24MB of eventually-consistent data _per second_, as well as to write 1MB of data per second.

 ## Related Links